gngrwzrd/IAPHelper/readme.md

+# IAPHelper

-# IAPHeler is a simple helper for in app purchases.
+A simple helper for in app purchases.

 ## InAppPurchases.plist